 A now-to-new project is one that involves conceiving, developing, introducing and realising the potential of a value generator, which is something tangible (a product or other artefact) or intangible (a service or a piece of music for example) that produces experienced value when the user interacts with it.

-The five main types of now-to-new project are:
+The six main types of now-to-new project are: